raginmari/RAGTextField/README.md

 After installing the lib and importing the module `RAGTextField`, the text field can be used like any other text field (both in the code and in your storyboards and nibs).

 These are the key differences to `UITextField`:
-- A **floating placeholder** similar to the one featured by the text field in Google's [Material Design](https://material.io/guidelines/components/text-fields.html#text-fields-labels).
+- A **floating placeholder** inspired by the one described in Google's [Material Design](https://material.io/guidelines/components/text-fields.html#text-fields-labels) guidelines.
 - A **hint label** below the actual text which can be used to provide additional hints or report errors.
 - A view in the **background of the text** (excluding the placeholder and the hint label) which can be used to style the appearance of the text entry.
-The example projects uses this capability.
+The example project uses this capability.

 Many properties of the text field are `IBInspectable`.